CapstoneBitsPlease/JamaConnectFrontend/README.md

 To run locally:
 -------

-`npm install`
+1. Clone the repo and open the directory on your machine.

+2. Run the script `npm install` to install all libraries specified in the package.json.

-In the project directory, use `npm start` to run in development mode (if this doesn't work, `npm install` any additional libraries needed, then `npm start` again).
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser if it doesn't open automatically.
+3. Once everything is installed, use `npm start` to run in development mode.

+4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser if it doesn't open automatically.

 See additional available npm scripts below in React's default section.